SplingyDude/The-Dead-Pixel-Method/README.md

 See the full project description in the About section.
 Contribute, meditate, or fork—let’s harmonize reality together.

 ## Video Meditation
-Guide your third-eye attunement with our neurodivergent-friendly video: [Dead-Pixel-Meditation-Video-Script.md](Dead-Pixel-Meditation-Video-Script.md).
-Coming soon on YouTube.
+Guide your third-eye attunement with our neurodivergent-friendly video: https://youtu.be/E-jbYkKbJow?si=50avv4lFz-DL5_3x